btalabs/uniond/README.md

 ##Commerce

 UnionD issues its own currency.
+The  purpose of this currency is to incentivise behaviours which are in the interests of the UnionD.
 Currency is issued to members each time they renew their subscription.
 This fiat currency can be used to purchase goods and services from anyone who recognises the value of the particular UnionD.